davidwilde/AWS-Study/s3/notes.md

 Compliance Validation for Amazon S3: Ensures S3 services meet compliance requirements like HIPAA, GDPR etc Infrastructure Security: Protects the underlying nifrastructure of the S3 service, ensuring data integrity and availability.

+Block Public Access is a safety feature that is enabled by default to block all public access to an S3 bucket Unrestricted access to S3 is the #1 security misconfiguration

+The are four options:

+- New Access control lists (ACLs)
+- Any Access Control Lists
+-

+### Access Control Lists (ACLs)

+This is a legacy feature of S3 and there are more robust ways to porvide cross-account access via bucket policies and access points.
+Need to know for the exam.

+grand basic read/write permissions to other AWS accounts

+- you can grant permissions only to other AWS accounts
+- you cannot grant permissions to users in your account
+- you cannot grant conditional permissions
+- you cannot explicitly deny permissions

+### Bucket policies

+S3 Buckt Policy is resourc-based policy to grant an s3 buckt and bucket objects to other principles e.g. AWS Accounts, Users, AWS services

+- Only allow a specific rol to read objects with prod object tag
+- restrict access to specific IP

 Versioning